Sub-subject: India-Thailand Free Trade Agreement (FTA). Syllabus:

-In 2001, India and Thailand agreed to improve the economic cooperation in International trade and Foreign direct investment (FDI), and to study the viability of establishing a
+In 2001, India and Thailand agreed to improve the economic cooperation in international trade and foreign direct investment (FDI) and to study the viability of establishing a

-Thailand and India have reached an Free trade agreement (FTA on Foreign trade in products that incorporates tariff reduction (and/or elimination) under the normal and sensitive track.
+- Thailand and India have reached a free trade agreement on foreign trade in products that incorporates tariff reduction (and/or elimination) under the normal and sensitive track.

-Local Content of 35%' as the general rule for consideration of
+Local Content of 35%' as the general rule for consideration of origins of products.

-- The India-Thailand Comprehensive Economic Cooperation Agreement (CECA) also
+- The India-Thailand Comprehensive Economic Cooperation Agreement also

-specifies tariff reduction of 82

-items of products, embracing products of interest for Thailand and India: fruits (apple, durian, mango), processed food products, gems and jewelry, iron and steel products, Automotive parts, electronic products, and electrical
+specifies tariff reduction of eighty-two items of products, embracing products of interest for Thailand and India: fruits (apple, durian, mango), processed food products, gems and jewelry, iron and steel products, Automotive parts, electronic products, and electrical

 The Thailand-India Free Trade Agreement belongs to the: